SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 Events, just like alarms, are mutable, i.e., they can be changed after their creation.
 Thus, the same logic as for alarms applies.

 Two views over the target table are defined in the tenant's space in Dremio.
-Their names are defined as target folder name plus *_all* and *_latest* respectively.
+Their names are defined as target table name plus *_all* and *_latest* respectively.
 The following examples use *events* as target table name:

 * **events_all**: Contains all states (that were captured by DataHub's period offloading) of all events
 * **events_latest**: Contains only the latest state of all events without prior states